Cudderson/natural-selection/README.md

 ## Project Overview (inspiration here?)

 - ### Natural Selection Simulator is a customizable implementation of a genetic algorithm based on natural selection.
-Users will configure their own species of organisms and watch them ...
+Users can configure their own species of organisms and watch them attempt to reach a target goal over generations of natural selection.

+- ### Features:
+  - A customizable genetic algorithm for unique simulations
+  - A sibling animation that runs alongside the genetic algorithm for an entertaining user-experience
+  - Two simulation types, one including a user-drawn path to the target goal!

 - ### Built With:
   - Javascript